vess-dev/vess-dev.github.io/_posts/2021-06-13-ice-is-a-scam.md

 2. More ice that will water down and dilute what you have to drink.
 3. A cup of leftover ice that \*could\* have been space for more liquid.

 Of course most people would respond rather quickly: <em>"But I like my drink cold!
 The ice keeps it cold!"</em> And assuredly, I do not disagree with this.
-While the notion of a cold drink with ice is a rather <a href="https://www.smithsonianmag.com/arts-culture/why-dont-other-countries-use-ice-cubes-50361097">western notion,</a> I too am fond of a cold drink on these recently hot summer days.
+While the notion of a cold drink with ice is a rather <a href="https://www.smithsonianmag.com/arts-culture/why-dont-other-countries-use-ice-cubes-50361097">western notion,</a> I too am fond of a chilled beverage on these recently hot summer days.
 But consider the following:

 1. The drink comes out of the machine already frigidly cold.
 2. You often will finish drinking it by the time it would have gotten warm.